keisuke-sakaguchi/keisuke-sakaguchi.github.io/_pages/admission.md

 - **General Admission：**
   - Applications are welcome.
 Please refer to [the official websites](https://www.is.tohoku.ac.jp/en/entrance/exam.html) of the university and the graduate school for details.
-  - Please note that many students continue from our undergraduate program, and admission tends to be highly competitive each year.
-  -  If you plan to apply through the general admission process, it would be helpful if you could contact us in advance.
+  - If you plan to apply through the general admission process, it would be helpful if you could contact us in advance [from this form](https://docs.google.com/forms/d/e/1FAIpQLSfPP95SMMwKN-dveYaUS84uNx05Va3qPpyqaxkuFWOtJeDywQ/viewform).

 - **Special Admission (for international / mature student admission)**:
   - We are currently not accepting new students through this admission category.
 We recommend applying via the general admission process instead.